About Sussex Staff in Mind

 Access for staff to refer to the Hub is 24 hours, 7 days a week via the website.
 The operating hours of the service is 8am-8pm, Monday to Friday.

 No. The service does not replace current occupational health and wellbeing services.
-If possible, these should be your first place to go for support.

 About the assessments